m-ender/retina/README.md

     Retina -e "foo.*" -e "bar"
     Retina ./pattern1.rgx ./replacement1.rpl ./pattern2.rgx ./replacement2.rpl
     Retina ./pattern1.rgx -e "bar" -e "foo*" ./replacement2.rpl

+Alternatively, you can use the `-s` flag and read all patterns and replacements from a single newline-separated file.

 In any case, the input to the program will be read from the standard input stream.